 Our tip: When entering nooks and crannies, make sure you bring helpful tools.

 Update: The Slaughterhouse room is no longer open, but Orz Escape has three escape rooms to choose from, including The Vanished Carnivale.

 A matter of life and death

 Does anyone love escape rooms more than Eric Tse, co-owner of Orz Escape?
-He’s a recently graduated student from Hong Kong with an obsession for board games.
+He’s a graduate from Hong Kong with an obsession for board games.
 He has visited escape rooms all over Asia.
 He dreamed of starting Melbourne’s first.
 Others may have beaten him to it, but he’s not letting that get him down.
 So long as he’s leading teams into his deviously difficult rooms and watching their every move through the monitor, he’s living his dream.

 We arrive, panting, on the third level of a skinny Bourke Street building.
 Faced with the choice of the trippy-looking Endless Dream or the blood-soaked Slaughter House, we opt for the latter.
 Chuckling to himself, Tse lets us put on our own blindfolds and handcuffs, then leads us like fretful chickens into the room.
 The door squeaks shut.
 We shrug off our blindfolds, and realise we’re in the holding pen of a crazed murderer.
 The low light flickers, and we catch a glimpse of a shoe, a leg, a dusty jacket.
 Dead or alive – we don’t want to know.
 Right now, all we can think about is cracking the number combination to the handcuffs binding us together.